emersonrp/wxpymoo/README.md

 * Pondering schemes to scrape online MOO lists to offer suggestions.
 (70% done)
 * Start rolling binary packages for all platforms once it's remotely useful to anyone but me.
 * Per-world settings?
 Colors, fonts?
-* Finish MCP 2.1 implementation.
+* Finish implementation of MCP 2.1 and the various supported packages.
+* More MCP packages as I find them.
 * MOO object browser, like MacMOOSE but hopefully nicer.
 * Implement "SSH Forwarding" connection type.
 * color theme editor